Last update: 10 months ago

-Unfortunately, it’s impossible to never clean your home and still have a clean and neat place to live.
-Even if you practice KonMari, you still have to clean and declutter your home, but the cleanups are fewer, farther between and take less time.
+Unfortunately, it’s impossible never to clean your home and still have a clean and neat place to live.
+Even if you practice KonMari, you still have to clean and declutter your home.
+Still, the cleanups are fewer, farther between and take less time.

 - You get better at decision-making.

-This is probably the best payoff you can get from this exercise – once you’ve had to evaluate all your belongings and decide if you love them or not, your decision-making abilities will get a lot better.
-Soon enough you’ll be able to easily decide on other things too – which book to read, what to make for dinner, which work projects to pursue, and so on.
+This is probably the best payoff you can get from this exercise.
+Once you’ve had to evaluate all your belongings and decide if you love them or not, your decision-making abilities will get a lot better.
+Soon enough, you’ll be able to easily decide on other things too – which book to read, what to make for dinner, which works projects to pursue, and so on.

 - It’s easier to declutter by item category, not by rooms.

 - Tidy quickly, don’t let yourself get distracted.